From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Introduction

 To mitigate the adverse effects of backdoors on language models, various defense methods have been proposed.
 Existing methods of such either detect and remove triggers during inference time \cite{kurita-etal-2020-weight, chen2021mitigating, qi-etal-2021-onion, li-etal-2021-bfclass-backdoor} or filter out trigger-embedded samples during training \cite{jin2022wedef}, assuming that backdoor triggers are visible and detectable or that only a single type of trigger is inserted.
 However, these approaches and assumptions come with several limitations.
 First, backdoor triggers can be implicit or invisible.
 Instead of inserting any surface-level backdoors, attackers may use syntactic \cite{qi-etal-2021-hidden} or stylistic \cite{qi-etal-2021-mind} backdoors that are hard to notice.
 For example, instead of inserting tangible triggers like ``[cf, mn, bb, tq, mb]'' \cite{kurita-etal-2020-weight} which are suspicious and can be easily eyeballed or recognized by existing defenders, a \emph{syntactic attack} \cite{qi-etal-2021-hidden} rephrases benign text with a selected syntactic structure, such as $S(SBAR)(,)(NP)(VP)(.)$, as a trigger that is more stealthy and imperceptible.
-Second, adversaries might, under the more challenging condition, choose a combination of diverse types of triggers to attack a model.
+Second, adversaries might, under the more challenging condition, choose a combination of diverse types of triggers to attack a model (\Cref{fig:mix_trigger}).
 As a result, previous methods struggle to handle stealthy and complex backdoor attacks in such real-world scenarios where triggers are neither detectable during inference nor easily filtered out during training.
+Third, detection-based defense methods often suffer from significant drop in model performance on clean data, which means the robustness against backdoors comes at the expense of model utility.
 What's more, some existing methods \cite{pang2022backdoor, sha2022fine} assume that a supplementary clean dataset is available to train and verify the trigger discriminator, which may not be practical in real-world scenarios.